 About

-Our programs come alive through intimate workshops and classes, communal meals, talks, soirées, reading sessions, and more.
+Our programs come alive through public workshops and classes, communal meals, dialogues, soirées, reading sessions, and more.
 Alongside this, we run an arts & culture Library, and a Shop focusing on food cultures, heritage ventures and experimental publishing from Asia and Australia.
+Visiting hours are by appointment and during events and open days.
+For updates, subscribe to our Substack or follow us on Instagram.

 Brief history

 Our events and programs are organised in-house or with collaborators within the fields of art, food, social enterprise, architecture, film and music.
 Events are a mix of durational and one-off, with a schedule that stays elastic in line with the timelines of its Housekeepers and partners.
+At the core of these offerings is the levelled dynamic between hosthood and guest-hood and the notion that a home can be a sanctuary for shared incantations and belonging.

 We're open to unique proposals and venue hires in 2025 and 2026 from individuals and collectives in Australia and internationally.
 Read our FAQs page and contact us to get in touch!
 This site is being updated, so we plan to post an archive of these programs soon.
-For now, connect with us on Instagram!

 Click here to view our upcoming and recent events.